 What do you think?

-A quick and easy tomato soup, ready on the dinner table in 20 minutes!
+An easy and quick tomato soup, ready on the dinner table in 20 minutes!

 Do you love silky smooth tomato soups?